docksal/docksal/docs/system-requirements.md

 ### CPU

-Your CPU should support hardware VT-x/AMD-V virtualization (most modern CPUs)
+Your CPU should support hardware **VT-x/AMD-V virtualization** (most modern CPUs) and it should be enabled in BIOS.

 ## Software